dspenard/azure-ai-services-demo/README.md

 # azure-ai-services-demo

 This repository provides sample Python code for making REST calls to the [Language Service API for Azure AI Services](https://learn.microsoft.com/en-us/azure/ai-services/language-service/).
+Please refer to this [Medium article](https://engineering.doit.com/azure-ai-natural-language-understanding-from-text-to-actionable-insights-45c0d7b4a3ea) for a more detailed explanation.

 ### Prerequisites